-If you have received a letter from Ashland Fire & Rescue titled - Notice of Warning, or Notice of Violation and Order to Abate, for a property located in Ashland, it is because there is a known issue or history of this property violating one or more aspects of Ashland Municipal Code Chapter 9.04, Weeds & Noxious vegetation.
+If you have received a letter from Ashland Fire & Rescue titled - Notice of Warning, or Notice of Violation and Order to Abate, for a property located in Ashland, it is because there is a known issue on (or history of) this property violating one or more aspects of Ashland Municipal Code Chapter 9.04, Weeds & Noxious vegetation.
 You may not have received a Notice to Abate in the past regarding this property.Violations can range in severity and kind but all play a part in increasing the risks of wildfire around a home or business within our city and/or poses risks to the health of our watershed.

-This letter is notstating that you willbe fined or your property forcibly abated, it is a warning regarding your legal responsibility that a property owner and/or tenant maybe fined if the violation(s) are, or become, a significant risk if not properly abated.
+A Warning Letter is notstating that you willbe fined or your property forcibly abated, it is a warning regarding your legal responsibility that a property owner and/or tenant maybe fined if the violation(s) are, or become, a significant risk if not properly abated.

 For further recommendations to improve the defensible space around your property beyond this ordinance, please visit fireadaptedashland.org.

 After reviewing the requirements set forth in the letter AND thoroughly evaluating the referenced property, if you have specific questions regarding this notice or have other pertinent questions, please email firstname.lastname@example.org or call 541-552-2246 and we will respond as soon as we are able.

 The purpose of AMC Chapter 9.04 is to reduce the risk of damage to property and persons by fire due to weeds and prohibited flammable plants, and to reduce hazards to public health, agriculture, recreation, and wildlife by controlling the growth of weeds and noxious vegetation.

 The mowing or cutting of weeds and grass to a maximum height of 4 inches maintained throughout fire season each year, or at any other time of the year when deemed a fire, health or traffic hazard (AMC9.04.020).